 - Modeling Camp - These camps are offered across the country in New York City, Los Angeles, and Northern Virginia.
 Through the individual programs, campers ages 7 through 18 will have the chance to create a portfolio after a photo shoot and meet agents and casting directors.
 The program has been mentioned on NBC and MSNBC.

-- Pali Overnight Adventures Fashion Design Institute - The Fashion Design Institute is just one of the number of the many action, performing, creative, and leadership camps Pali has to offer.
+- Pali Overnight Adventures Fashion - The Pali Fashion program is just one of the number of the many action, performing, creative, and leadership camps Pali has to offer.
 Starting with sketches and illustrations, campers will see it through and design their own outfit from scratch that they'll show off at a fashion show.

 - Passport NYC - This camp is geared toward Jewish high school-aged teenagers, and along with offering them programs in film, culinary arts, the music industry, and musical theater, it also offers a fashion design program.
 More than the creative programs, Passport NYC also guides teens toward social responsibility and Jewish values.

 The first summer camps that automatically come to mind are the traditional ones offered in a remote areas and led by happy young adults.
 However, there are also some other less obvious places to look for summer fashion camps.
 After checking with the local YWCA, don't forget to check with area universities and trade schools that offer fashion programs.
 They're often eager to get younger students interested with the hopes they'll attend the college in a few years.
 The following are two such programs:

 - The Madeira School's Passion for Fashion - Through much of the year, Madeira is a girl's boarding school and day school, but they also open themselves up in the summers for camps, with one of those camps being "Passion for Fashion."
 Offered as both a residential and day camp, this programs give girls a chance to design their own fashion line and hear fashion professionals speak.